Skip to content

 This project would not be possible without the following individuals:

-• Charlie Nicholson KC1SFR for working together on several parts
+• Charlie Nicholson KC1SFR for collaboration.

-• Mark Jessop VK5QI for helping out with every part of this project
+• Mark Jessop VK5QI for extensive support.

-• Mike Hojnowski KD2EAT for helping out with software and hardware issues
+• Mike Hojnowski KD2EAT for helping out with software and hardware issues.

-• Bob Phinney K5TEC for providing funding for this project
+• Bob Phinney K5TEC for providing funding for this project.

-• Brett Miwa for schematic and PCB design help
+• Brett Miwa for schematic and PCB design help.

-• Joe KM1P for help with much of the RF part of this project
+• Joe KM1P for RF help.

 And these entities:

-• Sci-Tech Amateur Radio Society for providing expertise
+• Sci-Tech Amateur Radio Society for expertise.

-• Digikey for being our part sourcing site
+• Digikey for part sourcing.

 License